What is a Substance Abuse, Addiction Counselor?

 Academics: The First Step

-Once you have decided that work as an addictions counselor is for you, you will need to begin a course of formal study.
+Once you have decided that work as a substance abuse addictions counselor is for you, you will need to begin a course of formal study.
 While your state will have specific requirements, most states follow a predictable pattern in their education requirements.
 Please consult with your academic advisers and with your state's professional regulatory boards to ensure that your work will help support your goals.

-Before you start writing checks for classes, make sure that your school is accredited or will otherwise be recognized by your state's licensure board.
+Before you start writing checks for counseling programs, make sure that your school counseling degrees are accredited or will otherwise be recognized by your state's licensure board.
 If you state accepts non-accredited schooling, consider whether you will want to stay in that state for the duration of your career.
 A regionally accredited education will serve you well if you ever decide to move out of state.

-Many states allow you to work in the field with as little as an associate’s degree.
-However, some don't necessarily require a degree at all, but you will need to have put in approximately 270 hours of course-time studying substance abuse counseling.
+Many states allow you to work in the mental health field or other related field with as little as an associate’s degree programs.
+However, some don't necessarily require a degree program in counseling at all, but you will need to have put in approximately 270 hours of course-time studying substance abuse counseling.
 These states allow you to study in a private, non-accredited careers college.
 During your classroom time, you will need to study subjects such as:

-Consider starting your career with an associate's or bachelor's degree but make a graduate degree your ultimate goal.
-If you practice your profession for a few years with a bachelor's degree, you can gain loads of insight and experience.
-This experience will pay off when you enter graduate school.
-Further, once you graduate with a master’s degree, you can likely fetch a higher salary than your non-experienced peers.
+Consider starting your social work mental health substance abuse career related field with an associate's or bachelor's degree in counseling but make a graduate degree your ultimate goal.
+If you practice your profession for a few years with a bachelor's degree, you can gain loads of insight and work experience.
+This experience will pay off when you enter graduate school for a master's degree.
+Further, according to the bureau of labor statistics, once you earn a master's degree, you can likely fetch a higher salary than your non-experienced peers.

-Prior to receiving your license, most states require that you take and pass a standardized examination.
+Prior to receiving your license in substance abuse, most states require that you take and pass a standardized examination.
 This exam will ensure the state that you have the academic knowledge required to help addicts recover.
-The written exam is most often overseen by the NAADAC, a national association for addictions professionals.
+The written exam is most often overseen by the NAADAC, a national association for addiction studies professionals.

-After your academic work, one of the biggest hurdles to full licensure is the experience requirement.
+After your academic work in substance abuse and mental health, one of the biggest hurdles to full licensure is the experience requirement.
 Your state will likely require some mix of supervised time in which you will work closely with a mentor on specific aspects of the field.
-For instance, you may need to satisfactorily perform patient intakes, diagnostics, and counseling.
+For instance, you may need to satisfactorily perform patient intakes, diagnostics, and mental health counseling.